Best Laser Cap for Hair Loss

 Who could benefit from a laser cap?

-Laser caps offer a hair loss treatment that’s applicable to most forms of hair loss.
-And unlike oral finasteride, LLLT can be used by men or women.
+Laser caps offer a safe, noninvasive way to help with hair loss that doesn’t require ingestion of a medication.
 Lasers are also convenient in that they don’t interfere with other treatment modalities.
-You can use LLLT alongside minoxidil and finasteride to maximize your results.
-Numerous studies indicate an uptick in efficacy when adding laser treatments to a minoxidil regimen.
+In fact, most studies show you should use LLLT alongside minoxidil and finasteride to maximize your results.

 Of course, there are some people for whom LLLT might not be the answer.
 These are often cases in which an underlying health condition or ongoing medical treatment is the root cause of hair loss, and that loss outpaces the potential for lasers to instigate new growth.
 These might include: